RutujaPawale/Bank-Account/README.md

 •  Storage:
 --Minimum: 100 MB (to install Python and any required libraries)
 --Recommended: 1 GB or more (to store multiple projects and related files)

+5.Theory:
+•  Variables and Data Types:
+--Balance: This variable stores the current balance of the bank account, initialized to 0.
+--Transactions: This variable holds the list of transaction strings, split from the input.
+•  Functions:
+--Deposit: This function takes the current balance and an amount to deposit.
+It returns the new balance after adding the deposit amount.
+--Withdraw: This function takes the current balance and an amount to withdraw.
+It checks if the balance is sufficient for the withdrawal and returns the new balance if the withdrawal is successful.
+If not, it returns the original balance and prints an error message.
+•  Control Structures:
+--if-else statements: Used to determine whether a transaction is a deposit or withdrawal, and to handle invalid transaction types.
+--for loop: Iterates through each transaction in the input list to process them sequentially.
+•  String Manipulation:
+--split: Used to divide the input string into individual transactions and further split each transaction into its action and amount components.
+•  Input and Output:
+--Input: Reads a single line of input from the user.
+--Print: Outputs the final balance to the user.